Benefits in Kind

-For this to apply, the benefit sum must be below the tax exemption limit of 44 EUR per employee and month, as written in the 8 Abs.
+For this to apply, the benefit sum must be below the tax exemption limit of 50 EUR per employee and month as of 2022, as written in the 8 Abs.
 EStG.

 There are a different forms that the non-wage remunerations can be granted, as long as the worth stays within the tax exemption limit.
 The German tax office (Bundesfinanzamt) officially permits the following form of benefits: coupons for local businesses, coupons for a network of service providers and gas station coupons.
 The later can only be used for vehicle-related services, not for any other goods provided at a gas station.